Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Conclusion

 This paper presents a novel theoretical explanation for the effectiveness of \textsc{\augname}, a widely-used data augmentation method, in enhancing compositional generalization in automatic morphological inflection.
-By applying information-theoretic constructs, we prove that the augmented examples induce fundamental changes in the underlying data distribution, revealing its inherent compositional concatenative structure.
-Our theoretical analysis provides valuable insights into the mechanisms underlying the success of \textsc{\augname} and sheds light on the relationship between data augmentation and compositional generalization.
-Complementing our theoretical analysis, we show that the benefits to compositional generalization can be attained with significantly fewer datapoints by selecting for a subset of datapoints that have both high diversity \textit{and} high-predictive uncertainty.
+By applying information-theoretic constructs, we prove that the augmented examples work to improve compositionality by eliminating dependencies between substructures in words -- stems and affixes.
+Building off of our theoretical analysis, we present the first exploration of whether the sample efficiency of reducing these spurious dependencies can be improved.
+Our results show that improved sample efficiency is achievable by selecting subsets of synthetic data reflecting high structural diversity and predictive uncertainty, but there is room for improvement -- both in strategic sampling strategies and more cross-linguistically effective data augmentation strategies that can represent long distance phonological alternations.

 Overall, NLP data augmentation strategies are poorly understood \citep{dao2019kernel,feng-etal-2021-survey} and our work contributes to filling in this gap.
-Through our theoretical and empirical analyses, we provide insights that can inform future research in on the effectiveness of data augmentation methods in improving compositional generalization.
+Through our theoretical and empirical analyses, we provide insights that can inform future research on the effectiveness of data augmentation methods in improving compositional generalization.